Spencer Steer Player Props: Reds vs. Athletics

-Spencer Steer -- with a slugging percentage of .243 in his past 10 games, including zero homers) -- will be in action for the Cincinnati Reds versus the Oakland Athletics, with Drew Rucinski on the mound, on April 28 at 9:40 PM ET.
+The Cincinnati Reds, including Spencer Steer (.222 on-base percentage in past 10 games, 104 points below season-long percentage), take on starting pitcher Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rangers.
+He had a hitless showing in his previous game (0-for-6) against the Athletics.

 Spencer Steer Game Info & Props vs. the Athletics